Military Spouse Initiative Bookmark has been added

 Deloitte was named a “Best for Vets” organization in 2018, due to our commitment to recruiting veterans and service members, company culture, policies, and reservist accommodations.

-Deloitte is commited to making America stronger.
+Deloitte is committed to making America stronger.
 We've introduced a more integrated, comprehensive approach that looks at military members and veterans more holistically (through both an emotional prosperity and career prosperity lens) and better aligns with military members' and veterans' needs.

 Disclaimer: The Military Spouse Initiative (MSI) is a volunteer-supported community created for military spouses by military spouses.
 MSI does not guarantee military spouse employment.
 MSI is happy to connect you with a Deloitte military spouse who can offer support and help you search for opportunities.
 Please reach out to firstname.lastname@example.org with questions, and view our careers site for more information about jobs at Deloitte.